Haka in sports: Use after matches

 New Zealand national sports teams have occasionally performed the haka (usually Ka Mate) as part of their victory celebrations after winning matches.
 This is not done as a challenge or sign of triumph over the opposing team, but is instead directed at fans and other spectators as a thank you for support.
 The haka is also occasionally performed in this context to honour individual players achieving important career milestones.
 This habit is particularly prevalent for the New Zealand national rugby sevens team.

 Use by other teams

 Other New Zealand sports teams have similarly performed a haka before a match.
 The tradition of performing a haka before every test match is just as strong with the Kiwis, the New Zealand national rugby league team, performing it before every game.
 Traditionally they performed the "Ka Mate" haka, but starting at the 2013 Rugby League World Cup they perform a team-specific haka called "Te Iwi Kiwi".
 It is also performed by the Australian rules football team and Tall Blacks.
-The New Zealand Māori have performed the 'Timatanga' haka since 2001.
 In the documentary Murderball, the New Zealand paralympic rugby team can be seen performing a modified version of a haka.

 When Munster hosted the All Blacks at Thomond Park, Limerick in November 2008, the four New Zealand players in the Munster team performed their own haka prior to the All Blacks.